Lanxin-MRDVS/Application-Algorithms/lxcameraviewer-user-manual.md

   * File extensions: `.pgm` for depth and amplitude images, `.png` for RGB images, `.pcd` for point cloud images
   * Saved depth, amplitude, and point cloud images are raw data without pseudo-coloring
   * Multiple saves are supported, but no more than three consecutive saves are allowed
-* **\[Depth Image]** checkbox: Enables or disables the depth image display /// Checkbox: Enables or disables the real-time depth image display， which is a 2D matrix where each pixel represents the actual physical distance from that point to the camera.
+* **\[Depth Image]** Checkbox: Enables or disables the real-time depth image display， which is a 2D matrix where each pixel represents the actual physical distance from that point to the camera.
 Pixel points closer to the camera appears darker in the image, while those further away appears brighter.
-* **\[Amplitude Image]** checkbox: Enables or disables the amplitude image display /// Checkbox: Enables or disables the real-time amplitude image display.
-The amplitude image is a 2D matrix where each pixel represents the intensity of light returned from the target object's surface to the sensor.
+* **\[Amplitude Image]** Checkbox: Enables or disables the real-time amplitude image display.
+The amplitude image is a 2D matrix where each pixel represents the signal intensity of light returned from the target object's surface to the sensor.
-* **\[Point Cloud]** checkbox: Enables or disables the point cloud image display /// checkbox: Enables or disables the real-time point cloud image display, which contains a collection of discrete data points in 3D space, where each point has its own X, Y, and Z coordinates.
+* **\[Point Cloud]** checkbox: Enables or disables the real-time point cloud image display, which contains a collection of discrete data points in 3D space, where each point has its own X, Y, and Z coordinates.
 Unlike traditional 2D photos, it acts as a digital representation of the physical world's exact shape and spatial relationships.
-* **\[RGB]** checkbox: Enables or disables the RGB image display. /// checkbox: Enables or disables the real-time RGB image display.
+* **\[RGB]** checkbox: Enables or disables the real-time RGB image display.
 The RGB image is a 2D matrix where each pixel contains three values representing the intensity of Red, Green, and Blue light, forming a realistic 2D texture of the scene.
 * Unchecking RGB/Amplitude stops the device from capturing those image types.
 However, the device only stops capturing depth data when both the depth image and point cloud image are disabled
 * In Figure 2, the device is streaming and displaying depth, point cloud, RGB, and amplitude images
 * In Figure 3, the device has stopped streaming and no images are displayed